Created on 03 Jan 2013 ; Modified on 29 Sep 2013 ; Translation: italian

 [root@host sites] # chown-R apache:apache esempio.com/

-Make a backup copy of the file /etc/httpd/conf/httpd-hosts.conf
+Make a backup copy of the file /etc/httpd/conf/httpd-hosts.conf 1, for example:

 [root@host sites] # cd /etc/httpd/conf